Purdue graduate students training for life on moon, Mars

 Purdue’s Julio Hernández and Oscar Ojeda have recently returned from their respective missions.

 Aspiring astronaut visits Mars in Utah

 In the rocky and arid climate of southern Utah, Hernández, doctoral candidate in the School of Aeronautics and Astronautics, recently completed his first analog mission.
 The Mars Desert Research Station (MDRS simulates life on Mars and is where Hernández stayed for two weeks — from April 10-24.
 Similar to Ojeda, Hernández is an aspiring astronaut and cites his father as his inspiration.

 “My dad was actually an astronaut too; he was a part of the USS Discovery STS-128, and his work is what inspired me to go into STEM and ultimately attend Purdue because there is no better place to pursue the dream of becoming an astronaut than here,” he says.

 During his analog stay at MDRS, Hernández took on the role of crew biologist, working to maximize plant growth and find a way to build a sustainable presence on Mars.
 For this mission, named Patamars, the crew consisted of six members, all from various universities and locations around the United States.
 Hernández and his crew were active on Twitter, Facebook and Instagram throughout their stay.

-Hernández and his father at Purdue’s Space Day in 2019.
-(Photo provided/Vincent Walter) Download
+Julio Hernández and his astronaut father who inspires him, José Hernández, at Purdue’s Space Day in 2019

 Aspiring astronaut visits the moon in Hawaii